yevhenii97/selenide-restassured-spring-kotlin/README.md

 PRECONDITIONS:

 In order to run tests you should have:
-1. local postgres base (see application.yml)
+1. local postgres DB (see application.yml)
 2. local RabbitMQ
 3. local Jenkins